 — Pete Rizzo (@pete_rizzo_) January 23, 2020

 While the graph features popular DeFi tokens like MKR and KNC, it also omitted some of the biggest tokens within the space today.
-Instead, the graph included smaller, more obscure tokens like GNO, REP, and MLN, showing a misrepresentation in the growth of DeFi over the past year.
-While some of these tokens may have a bright future ahead, today they account for only <0.10% of the $790M in total value locked.
+Instead, the graph included smaller, more obscure tokens like GNO and MLN, showing a misrepresentation in the growth of DeFi over the past year.
+While these tokens may have a bright future ahead, today they account for less than 0.10% of the $790M in total value locked.

 With that, we’ve decided to take it upon ourselves to update the graph to a version that is more reflective of the growth in DeFi and includes more prominent DeFi-based crypto assets within the sector.
 Ultimately, we hope that this serves as a better indicator of the performance of DeFi tokens throughout the course of 2019.

 All of these tokens serve an important role within DeFi and have all garnered a fair amount of traction within their respective niches.
 Ether is the primary asset supplying economic bandwidth to other money protocols, and should be considered one of the core backbones of the DeFi ecosystem.

 Maker establishes the protocol for permissionless, stable value on Ethereum with Dai serving as the industry standard stablecoin for DeFi integrations.
 Synthetix has quickly become a sector leading money protocol for synthetic assets and other derivatives as it holds the #2 spot in TVL via DeFi Pulse.